mahjong.shanten

 >>> tiles_34 = [0] * 34 >>> tiles_34[0] = 2 >>> Shanten.calculate_shanten_for_regular_hand(tiles_34) -1

-A triplet without a pair is tenpai:
+A triplet with an isolated tile is tenpai:

->>> tiles_34 = [0] * 34 >>> tiles_34[0] = 3 >>> Shanten.calculate_shanten_for_regular_hand(tiles_34) 0
+>>> tiles_34 = [0] * 34 >>> tiles_34[0] = 3 >>> tiles_34[9] = 1 >>> Shanten.calculate_shanten_for_regular_hand(tiles_34) 0

 - Parameters: